-Fellows have been supporting the UK and international construction industry with UXO Risk Management measures for over 2 decades.
+Fellows have been supporting the UK and international construction industry with UXO Risk Management measures for over three decades.

 Fellows have been operating since 1994 and, as one of the first companies to offer this service in the UK and overseas, Fellows have unrivalled experience delivering the UXO Risk Management process and are proud of their highly-regarded reputation for quality and cost-effective delivery.

-Fellows management and workforce are all ex-UK military bomb disposal personnel, suitably qualified and commercially experienced in working with developers and constructors to ensure that UXO risk is reduced to As Low As Reasonably Practical (ALARP).
+The Fellows team is made up of ex-UK military bomb disposal personnel, suitably qualified and commercially experienced in working with developers and constructors to ensure that UXO risk is reduced to As Low As Reasonably Practical (ALARP).
 Our UXO survey and bomb disposal knowledge is backed up by a highly qualified research and analysis team who utilise industry leading Geographic Information Systems (GIS) tools to advise and support field operations.

 As well as the usual land development sites, Fellows specialise in the UXO survey of sites containing or adjacent to inland water.
 We can offer specialist marine processes to allow the efficient survey of wet areas with the unique requirements of access, safety and positioning.
 See our case studies here